kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 hash in version.txt.
 The one you suggest (of tagging the entire repo) with also info on the dir makes sense.

-I think the Git tags are designed to do what we want, so let\'s use them.
+I think the Git tags are designed to do what we want, so let's use them.

-Q3: We don\'t need version.txt file in this flow.
+Q3: We don't need version.txt file in this flow.
 I will remove it, ok?

 -   Yes, we can remove version.txt and use a README or changelog in the releasable dir